typedb-osi/typedb-cti/README.md

 ![TypeDB Studio](images/query_1.png)

-## Explorer
+## Explorer Utility

-This is a set of utilities to help analysts to attribute threat groups from indicators.
+TypeDB CTI provides the following Explorer Utility to help analysts attribute threat groups from indicators.

-### Attribution from TTP to Threat Groups.
+### Attributing TTPs to Threat Groups

-This requires a list of ATT&CK TTP that are observed during an intrusion and will list the set of threat groups that have been used those indicators.
+The following will list a set of threat groups that have been used in ATT&CK TTP indicators and observed during an intrusion.

-For example assuming I have sighted T1189 and T1068 in a campaign in my environment I can see which APT groups are using those.
+For example, if T1189 and T1068 have been sighted in a campaign, the following command will show which APT groups are using these.

 ```
 python explorer.py --infer_group --ttp T1189 T1068
 ```
-Result:
+The result is:

 ```
 INFO:utils.queries:Total links 36